5.25.2009

 10.29.2008

-This month I had a solo show open at California State University Long Beach, Maxine Merlino Gallery.
-The university allows proposals for shows each semester and I was lucky enough to be picked to go through with my proposal this Fall.
-I'm currently in the process of getting my B.F.A. here.
+This month I had a solo student show open at California State University Long Beach, Maxine Merlino Gallery.
+I am currently in the Photography BFA program here.

 The Difference Between Houses and Homes is an installation study of how we relate to the homes we grew up in and how we adjust to the houses we move into after we leave our childhood home.